fienvh/uit-documentatie/content/search_api_3/latest/reference/exceptions.md

 ```
 "availableTo": "2018-11-28T23:59:59+01:00",
 ```
 It is possible that some events and places do not have an `availableTo` property.
-In that case it can be considered an event with `"availableTo": "2100-01-01T00:00:00+00:00"`
+In that case it can be considered an event with `"availableTo": "2100-01-01T00:00:00+00:00"`.

+**Important** Be mindful of the [Year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem) when converting our dateTime to a signed 32-bit integer.
+The value `"2100-01-01T00:00:00+00:00"` can not be encoded to a signed 32-bit integer, please refer to one of the [possible solutions](https://en.wikipedia.org/wiki/Year_2038_problem#Possible_solutions) provided in online documentation.

 ## completedLanguages